besutter1/Cheez-Eyez/README.md

 Have fun exploring !

 Yours truly,
-The secret cheese and bioinformatics lovers
+The secret cheese and bioinformatics lovers.

 **Order of Notebooks and its Content: **